chrisss404/check-mk-arm/README.md

 ## Check_MK for RaspberryPi

-The pre-build packages are tested on a Raspberry Pi 3 running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+The pre-built packages are tested on a Raspberry Pi 3 running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
 Keep in mind that you may encounter issues using a different setup.

 The sources of Check_MK can be found here: https://github.com/tribe29/checkmk